 I waited about half an hour for Stephen, and because I had no idea what he looked like, had to just wait and hope he recognised me.
 I was having some communication problems in Paris, as the UK mobile that I had got when I arrived in London was not working in France, so all I could do was ring people from public phones.

 There were no phones around the cathedral, so eventually I gave up waiting, and went in for a look around.
 It is an impressive feat of construction, and I sat quietly for a while marvelling at it’s creation.
 I also sat for a while as I was feeling pretty tired and achey, I thought perhaps still from my wakeboarding from a couple of days before, and all the walking around I had been doing.

 Eventually I headed back down the hill, and managed to contact Stephen, who by now was looking for me in front of Sacre Coeur!
 Oh dear!
 After more confusion and crossed wires we eventually met up, and by that point I was feeling cold, achey and shivery.
 This wasn’t just aches from wakeboarding, I thought.

 Stephen is Irish, married to Tiazza, a French girl originally form Morocco.
-He teaches English in Paris, and his website, Anglais Pour Tous, can be seen here.
+He teaches English in Paris.
 He had very kindly offered to feed and house me for the night, as well as give me a little help towards my goal of speaking conversational French.

 After a short walk, passing the famous Moulin Rouge, we were soon sat in O’Sullivans Irish Bar with a pint of Murphy’s each.
 After a couple of drinks we headed to Stephen’s home, as I was feeling pretty poor by then.
 I met Tiazza, and their beautiful daughter Jasmine, but I don’t think I was the best house guest they had ever had, as pretty soon after a lovely dinner I asked if it was okay if I went to bed.
 Oh dear.